 - Indicate well in advance changes in direction or a stop.

-- Check for presence of Backmarker at changes of direction.
+- Check for the presence of a Backmarker at changes of direction.

-- Highlight particular hazards to the group e.g. steep descents, very bad road surfaces.
+- Highlight particular hazards to the group, e.g. steep descents and very bad road surfaces.

 - Make sure that bikes and riders are off the road, not obstructing pedestrians, when a group stops by the roadside to resolve mechanical problems and punctures.